-You've already proven you're a sharp decision-maker, just by deciding to learn about the 4-H Cotton Boll and Consumer Judging contest!
+You've already proven you're a sharp decisionmaker, just by deciding to learn about the 4-H Cotton Boll and Consumer Judging contest!
 You're going to do well in this activity.
 We can tell already!

-You're eligible to compete in the 4-H Cotton Boll and Consumer Judging as part of a Junior team for Cloverleafs and Juniors, or as part of a Senior team for Senior participants.
+You're eligible to compete in the 4-H Cotton Boll ad Consumer Judging as part of a Junior team for Cloverleaf and Junior boys and girls, or as part of a Senior team for Senior boys and girls.
 Your county may have a maximum of 20 Junior team members and 20 Senior team members.